elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-main-features-and-benefits-of-using-google-scholar-for-academic-research.md

 url: /learn/psychology/questions/what-are-the-main-features-and-benefits-of-using-google-scholar-for-academic-research
 score: -1.0
 related_article1:
-    id: 165213
+    id: 165217
-    title: Why is search term optimization crucial when using academic search engines?
+    title: >-
+        How can citation tools enhance the credibility of academic work?
     subject: Psychology
-    url: /learn/psychology/questions/why-is-search-term-optimization-crucial-when-using-academic-search-engines
+    url: /learn/psychology/questions/how-can-citation-tools-enhance-the-credibility-of-academic-work
 related_article2:
-    id: 165224
+    id: 165219
-    title: How is FITS Law relevant in psychology and what are its applications?
+    title: >-
+        What are the challenges associated with semantic analysis in research?
     subject: Psychology
-    url: /learn/psychology/questions/how-is-fits-law-relevant-in-psychology-and-what-are-its-applications
+    url: /learn/psychology/questions/what-are-the-challenges-associated-with-semantic-analysis-in-research
 related_article3:
-    id: 165216
+    id: 165218
-    title: What are some common mistakes to avoid in APA citation format?
+    title: >-
+        What is semantic analysis and how does it enhance data interpretation in research?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-some-common-mistakes-to-avoid-in-apa-citation-format
+    url: /learn/psychology/questions/what-is-semantic-analysis-and-how-does-it-enhance-data-interpretation-in-research
 related_article4:
-    id: 165215
+    id: 165210
+    title: >-
-    title: What are the common steps involved in conducting a literature review?
+        What are the primary benefits of conducting a randomized control trial?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-common-steps-involved-in-conducting-a-literature-review
+    url: /learn/psychology/questions/what-are-the-primary-benefits-of-conducting-a-randomized-control-trial
 related_article5:
-    id: 165222
+    id: 165217
-    title: What is the role of attention and perception in visual search according to cognitive psychology?
+    title: >-
+        How can citation tools enhance the credibility of academic work?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-attention-and-perception-in-visual-search-according-to-cognitive-psychology
+    url: /learn/psychology/questions/how-can-citation-tools-enhance-the-credibility-of-academic-work
 ---

 &nbsp;